alphalon/kotlin-scripting/README.md

 ## TODO

-- Split argument parsing in multi-platform library
+- Split argument parsing into a multi-platform library
 - Develop the library with useful stuff
 - Publish the library to Maven Central
 - Publish the framework to Homebrew